-- The Disabled Faculty Study is a multi-phase project involving an anonymous survey (n=267) and semi-structured interviews (n=34 and continuing).
+- The Disabled Faculty Study is a multi-phase project involving an anonymous survey (n=267) and semi-structured interviews (n=36).

 - Focal themes include disclosure, accommodation, space and time, forms of support, and differences in experience across factors such as race, gender, rank, geographic location, type of disability, and type of institution.

 - Our sampling method for the interview phase is maximum variation or diversity sampling.
 This approach seeks to gather as many different stories and experiences as possible.
 The key question for this sampling method is not “Who is typical or representative of a group?” but rather “Who is unimagined?
 What new questions might be discovered through learning from the unimagined?”